enmityVR2/mxsVR/README.md

 ALVR on both the mxs pc, and your quest

-Access to your router settings
+Access to your router settings (for the first tutorial. if you dont have this, follow the second instead!)

 Decently fast internet (100+ mbps is recommended for a good experience, but lower should still work)